sobjornstad/esc/docs/hacking-esc/menus.rst

 Sometimes it's useful to extend menus defined by other plugins.
 This poses a challenge: how do we get access to those menu objects?
-The plugins directory is not a package, so it's tricky to import from other plugins.
+The plugins directory is not a package and we can't guarantee its contents, so it's tricky to import from other plugins.
 The easiest method uses the :meth:`esc.commands.EscMenu.child()` method: